Emperor Constantine V

 Was Emperor Constantine V excommunicated, exiled, or executed?

 Emperor Constantine V was not excommunicated, exiled, or executed.
-He remained in power until his death in 775 CE, continuing to promote Iconoclasm throughout his reign.
+He remained in power until his death in 775 CE, continuing to enforce iconoclasm throughout his reign.

 Which council condemned Iconoclasm, and what did it decide?

-The Second Council of Nicaea in 787 CE condemned Iconoclasm.
-It decided that the veneration of icons was permissible and that icons were to be honored, not worshipped, as they pointed to the divine reality they represented.
+The Seventh Ecumenical Council, also known as the Second Council of Nicaea in 787 CE, condemned Iconoclasm.
+It decided that the veneration of icons was permissible and reaffirmed the use of icons in Christian worship as a means to honor the saints and Christ.

 Did Emperor Constantine V ever recant?

 Emperor Constantine V did not recant his iconoclastic beliefs.
-He remained a staunch advocate of Iconoclasm until his death.
+He remained a staunch supporter of Iconoclasm until his death.

 What is the difference between Iconoclasm and orthodox Christianity?

-The primary difference is that Iconoclasm rejects the veneration of religious images, viewing it as idolatry, while orthodox Christianity accepts the veneration of icons as a means of honoring the divine.
-Orthodox Christianity sees icons as important tools for teaching and devotion.
+The main difference is that Iconoclasm rejects the veneration of religious images, viewing it as idolatry, while orthodox Christianity accepts the use of icons as a legitimate way to honor the divine.
+Orthodox Christianity sees icons as windows to the divine, not objects of worship.

 Are there modern versions of Iconoclasm?

-Modern versions of Iconoclasm can be seen in some Protestant denominations that reject religious images and emphasize a direct, unmediated relationship with God.
-These groups often view religious imagery as a distraction from true worship.
+Modern versions of Iconoclasm can be seen in some Protestant denominations that reject religious images and focus on a more direct, unmediated relationship with God.
+These groups often emphasize the authority of Scripture over church traditions involving images.

 Is there anything Emperor Constantine V got right?